rcgsheffield/sheffield_hpc/stanagepilot/software/apps/mathematica.rst

 Mathematica was installed using Easybuild 4.7.0, build details can be found in ``$EBDEVELMATHEMATICA``

 Testing was performed using the above examples.

-The module file is on the system at :download:`/opt/apps/testapps/el7/modules/staging/math/Mathematica/13.2.1.lua </stanagepilot/software/modulefiles/mathematica/13.2.1.lua>`